SMC-Developments/docs/metrics-example.md

    type: formula
    formula: "IF({calc_maximum} <= 0, 0, ({calc_current} / {calc_maximum}) * 100)"

+# Here you can format the calculations into usable results such as a number, progress-bar, a string etc.
 results:
  - id: current # {metric--example_progress-value_current}
    type: number